Women in a seminar talking

 Imputation credits

-When a New Zealand company pays a dividend it may attach imputation credits to this dividend reflecting the tax the company has already paid on earnings (to the extent imputation credits are available).
+When a New Zealand company pays a dividend, it may attach imputation credits to this dividend reflecting the tax the company has already paid on earnings (to the extent imputation credits are available).

 Income